Vasiliy-Makogon/PHP-MySQL-Class/README.md

   * any arguments.
 * For arrays, objects and resources, conversions are not allowed.

-**ATTENTION!** The following explanation of the library will go on assuming that the `Mysql::MODE_TRANSFORM` mode is activated.

 ### What types of placeholders are provided in the `krugozor/database` library?